 1 tablespoon brown sugar syrup, plus more for the glass

 Note: While there are multiple steps to this recipe, this drink is broken down into workable categories to help you better plan for preparation and cooking.

 Cook the tapioca pearls according to the package instructions.
 Reserve.

 Make the Brown Sugar Syrup

-As the pearls cook, prepare the syrup.
 In a saucepan, combine the brown sugar and water over high heat and bring to a boil.
-Reduce heat to medium and let it bubble until the mixture has thickened slightly, around 5 minutes.
+Reduce heat to medium and let it bubble until the mixture has thickened slightly, about 5 minutes.
 It will continue to thicken as it cools.